 1. YouTube Vanced

-Well, as the name suggests, YouTube Vanced is an alternative YouTube app for Android that comes with more advanced features or options than Google’s stock YouTube.
+As the name suggests, YouTube Vanced is an alternative YouTube app for Android with more advanced features or options than Google’s stock YouTube.
 Now, if you ask what’s the benefit of using a third-party YouTube app on your Android, here are some of the highlighted features that you may not gonna do on the stock YouTube app.

 Greenify is one of the most effective and popular apps to improve your phone’s battery life by hibernating specific apps in the background.
 You can find out Greenify on the Google Play Store and can use it but the root access will help you to fully use all of its features to the full potential.